huserben/huserben.github.io/_posts/2021-8-27-Automating-Walkingpad.md

 Next up: Getting the data from my last walk.

 # Getting Data
-Controlloing the mode is mildly impressive, but if we could get the data from my last walk that would be a step in the right direction.
+Controlling the mode is mildly impressive, but if we could get the data from my last walk that would be a step in the right direction.
 A bit of poking in the docs and code from the [ph4_walkingpad library](https://github.com/ph4r05/ph4-walkingpad) I found a way that works.

-We can register an event handler to get the lastest record stored on the walking whenever we ask the controller for the history.
+We can register an event handler to get the latest record stored on the walking whenever we ask the controller for the history.
 This we can keep as dictionary and return to the caller when we ask for the history.

 That results in following code additions: